 In 2018, 11 per cent of people in Henderson-Massey derived self-employment or business income, above the rate across all Auckland (14 per cent).

-Home ownership in Henderson-Massey is lower than the regional average; in 2018, 43 per cent of households owned the dwelling they lived in, compared to 45 per cent across Auckland.
+Home ownership in Henderson-Massey is on par with the regional average; in 2018, 58 per cent of households owned the dwelling they lived in, compared to 59 per cent across Auckland.